Diary of Events

 Childhood is the theme for displays in the Large Exhibition Room.
 Here there is space to do justice to the marvellous Dolls’ Houses hand-crafted by the late Tryphena Orchard.
 There are four miniature room settings in individual boxes, ranging from a Roman interior to a lavishly furnished Victorian drawing room occupied by authentically costumed residents.
 Tryphena also generously gave the Museum three much larger model buildings: two semi-detached houses in 1920’s Art Deco style with roof terraces, planters and garden furniture, and a two-storey Tudor Tea Rooms.
 All three buildings are connected by an imaginative backstory which enabled Tryphena to decorate and furnish the interiors in superbly convincing detail, the tiny accessories including crockery, cakes, cooking facilities, and even a pet cat.

-Over the winter period Gold Hill Museum offers a series of monthly lectures for members of The Shaftesbury & District Historical Society and for the public.
+Over the winter period Gold Hill Museum offers a series of monthly lectures for members of The Shaftesbury & District Historical Society and public.

 Tisbury History Society also provides an interesting programme of lectures in the Hinton Hall, Tisbury at 7.30p.m. on the second Tuesday of the month.
-Gillingham Local History Society meets on the third Tuesday of the month in the Methodist Church Hall, High Street, Gillingham (times vary).
+Gillingham Local History Society meets at 7p.m. on the third Tuesday evening of the month at Wyke Primary School Gillingham.

 For further details of Gold Hill Museum events please ring 01747 852157 or email enquiries@goldhillmuseum.org.uk